AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 -DMATERIALX_BUILD_GRAPH_EDITOR=ON
 ```

-To build, either select `Build>Build Project` or select a specific configuration to build.
+To build, either select `Build -> Build Project` or select a specific configuration to build.
-To install, select `Build>Install`
+To install, select `Build -> Install`

 ## Installing MaterialX